 Introduction

-You are facing a challenge familiar to many companies: managing multiple digital presences centrally – from the main website and product pages to event microsites.
-The good news is that with TYPO3, this is not only possible but also extremely efficient.
+You are facing a challenge familiar to many companies: managing several digital presences from one place — the main website, product pages, event microsites and more.
+The good news is that with TYPO3 this is not only possible but remarkably efficient.

-A multi-domain setup with TYPO3 means: one installation, unlimited possibilities.
-You save on hosting costs, reduce maintenance efforts, and retain full control over your digital infrastructure.
+A TYPO3 multi-domain setup means one installation, unlimited possibilities.
+You cut hosting costs, reduce maintenance and keep full control over your digital infrastructure.

-In this guide, we will follow an HTTP request on its journey through the system – from the browser input to the final content delivery.
-You will understand not just how the configuration works, but more importantly, why.
+In this guide, we follow an HTTP request on its journey through the system, from the moment you type a URL to the final content delivery.
+You will come away understanding not just how the configuration works, but more importantly why.

 Table of Contents